Ramkarthik/kramkarthik.com/src/content/programming/create-an-astro-blog.md

 ### 6. Create a folder to add the blog content (the easy route)

 We want to create a folder to store the contents of our blog.
 Each post will be a Markdown file.
-We will do the easy implement first and then change that to match our needs.
+We will do the easy implementation first and then change that to match our needs.

 1. Create a folder named `blog` inside the `pages` folder (`pages\blog`)
 2. Create a sample Markdown file inside the `blog` folder